paulfitz/daff-doc/types/coopy/TerminalDiffRender.md

 ---
 layout: thing
 thing: class
-title: coopy.TerminalDiffRender
+title: daff.TerminalDiffRender
 ---
-# coopy.TerminalDiffRender
+# daff.TerminalDiffRender

   Decorate a diff being displayed on a console.
 Colors, glyphs, any other eye-candy we like.